 Working in an academic institution can be a challenge, especially when it comes to creating quality reading lists and sourcing materials.

-Luckily, the rise of library automation systems provides librarians and academic staff alike with the means to perform their daily tasks, but in a more time-efficient manner.
-Let's take a look at the benefits of integrating technology, and how to go about it in your operations.
+Luckily, the rise of library automation systems provides librarians and faculty staff alike with the means to perform their daily tasks, but in a more time-efficient manner.
+Let’s take a look at the benefits of integrating technology, and how to go about it in your operations.

 Automation enables better control over inventory levels.

 In an age where technology can greatly assist your staff, integrating your library can have some distinct advantages for workflow processes, resource management and all associated costs.